opentensor/developer-docs/docs/btcli.md

 - _Stake_: The amount of stake held by both the coldkey and hotkey.

-- _Emission_: The emission or rewards earned from staking.
+- _Emission_: The quantity of emissions from staking.

 - _Netuid_: The network unique identifier of the subnet where the hotkey is active.